10 Lesser-known Murder Mysteries That Remain Unsolved

 Before she drew her last breath however, Ida was able to tell officers that a big white man who ‘worked at the bridge’ grabbed her and hit her with a heavy object.
 He then raped her.
 When he was done, he simply left her to die in the alley.

 An investigation into Ida’s life revealed that she was somewhat of an eccentric loner who loved rifling through garbage cans.
 She had two sisters, both of whom hadn’t seen her in a while.
 Police ramped up their search for suspects and identified six men of interest within just a few days.
 None of them were ever charged.
-A 24-year old man falsely confessed to the murder and over the next few weeks many others were questioned.
+A 24-year-old man falsely confessed to the murder and over the next few weeks many others were questioned.
 However, Ida Lowry’s murderer is yet to be found.

 1 Tristan Brübach

 Tristan’s grandmother soon moved in with him and his father to help look after the young boy.
-Tristan, being bored with his grandmother’s company, took to hanging around outside and walking around the neighbourhood until late in the evening.
+Tristan, being bored with his grandmother’s company, took to hanging around outside and walking around the neighborhood until late in the evening.
 When he wasn’t outside, he was playing video games and tending to his pet rabbit.
 Soon however, Tristan started to rebel because he wanted to fit in with older kids.
-He started smoking in a bid to appear ‘cool’, but this didn’t prevent other children from bullying him.
+He started smoking in a bid to appear “cool,” but this didn’t prevent other children from bullying him.

 Some of his fellow school mates found Tristan’s lifeless body on their way home from school.
-They ran back to the school building to alert the teachers and the police arrived at the scene just after five in the afternoon.
+They ran back to the school building to alert the teachers and the police arrived at the scene just after 5pm.
 Tristan’s body was lying in a pedestrian tunnel.
 He had been severely beaten, strangled and his neck had a deep cut.
 Upon further inspection, police found that the young boy’s testicles had been removed and that flesh from his thighs and buttocks had been cut out.
 The murder weapon was found close to the scene.

 Three teenagers claimed to have seen the murder take place from a distance and gave police a description of the killer.
 However, after a large-scale fingerprint operation, the identification of several persons of interest and the offering of a monetary reward for information, the case remains unsolved.